vanduc2514/portainer-stack-deploy-action/README.md

 **username/password** - Only set these if the `repo` is private and requires authentication.
 This is NOT the Portainer username/password, see `token` for Portainer authentication.

+**file_system_path** - Only available in Portainer Business Edition.
+When specified, enables relative path volumes support and uses the provided path as the base directory for relative volume mappings in your compose file.

 ```yaml
 - name: 'Portainer Deploy'